Gankra/socc-pair/README.md

 * `--clean-cache` - clear all caches, including the symbol cache before each benchmark iteration (careful!).
 * `--skip-diff` - disable json diffing (nice when you're focused on benching).
 * `--no-symbols` - prevent minidump-stackwalk from getting any symbol files, to test that situation.
-* `--mock-server` - (UNDER CONSTRUCTION) create a local symbol server to test networking without killing your internet.
+* `--mock-server` - create a local symbol server to test networking without killing your internet.